zloybik/SimpleChatInC-/README.md

 - database MySql
 - libary MySql

-Its my first project in C#
+Its my first project in C#, so i need train